 Real easy entrance from a beautiful beach, it starts shallow and gradually goes deeper.
 At 35 ft / 12 m you find a small wreck that has recently been sunk there to attract more marine life.
 A nurse shark has already been spotted there.
 A pronounced slope from 15 ft down to 110 ft gives you the opportunity to admire a myriad of coral combinations.

 A fascinating reef for beginners.
 Parts of a sunken Lockheed Lodestar are scattered at 35 feet of water.
 Coral formations, parrot and angelfish surround the airplane wreckage and coral heads.
-Good chance you will spot turtles at this dive spot!
+Good chance you will spot turtles and stingrays at this dive spot!

 Jane C wreck